Korean Prepositions: How to Use Location Markers in Korean Grammar

 Practice strategies for mastering location markers

-Anyway, if you want to practice these location markers with real Korean content, Migaku's browser extension lets you look up words and grammar patterns instantly while watching shows or reading articles.
+Anyway, if you want to practice these location markers with real Korean content, Migaku's browser extension and app let you look up words and grammar patterns instantly while watching shows or reading articles.
 Makes learning from immersion way more practical.
 There's a 10-day free trial if you want to check it out.